 Also, when you do finally get down to the last two answers, don’t abandon this philosophy!
 Rather than identifying which answer is “better” at that point, look for what is wrong with either choice.
 You may find that even as you approach the finish line on a question, the fourth incorrect answer is still easier to clearly identify than the actual correct answer.
 When you get down to it, there’s really no difference between seeing the correct answer and eliminating the final wrong answer.
 They both get you to the same place.

-Once again, ask yourself if you are eliminating answers as consistently as you can, or as often as you should, For most of us, the answer is “probably not.”
+Once again, ask yourself if you are eliminating answers as consistently as you can, or as often as you should.
+For most of us, the answer is “probably not.”
 So again, focus on slight adjustments from test to test, and set a goal to be more consistent in this area.

 Be ready for the moments when you just simply can’t see the correct answer.
 Obviously, you are trying to keep these moments to a minimum.
-But they are going to happen throughout your remaining practice tests, and they are going to happen on Test Day.
-But this is not a cause for panic.
-Rather, this is an opportunity to turn to all of the resources at your disposal and play the odds a bit.
+But, they are going to happen throughout your remaining practice tests and they are going to happen on the day of the LSAT.
+This is not a cause for panic.
+Rather, this is an opportunity to turn to all the resources at your disposal and play the odds.
 Hopefully, you’ve been able to narrow the choices down to maybe two or three potential contenders through elimination and prephrasing.

 These procedural items are those little things.
 Whether it’s guessing, prephrasing, eliminating, or skipping, you are constantly taking steps that, even if they don’t guarantee success, consistently increase the probability of success.
 While none of them may seem that significant when taken individually, marginal improvements in each between now and Test Day can seriously add up.
 And at this point, every point counts.